 Tarun is a widely cited authority on the advancement of technologies and how they are overturning established industries; trends in cyber security, privacy, and surveillance; their impact on legal systems and societal institutions; and the promise and perils that digital identification technologies are creating in each corner of the globe.

 His research, lectures, and interviews have caught the attention of prominent think tanks, universities, consulting groups, and government agencies.
 Tarun’s opinion and analysis pieces have been cited in hundreds of books and reports.
-His ideas are used as part of curriculums in primary schools, higher education, and corporate training programs around the world.
+His ideas are used as part of curriculums in schools and corporate training programs around the world.

 Interviews and QUOTES: